 From our first days of life on this earth, we are intrinsically and physiologically driven to fill various needs.
 From food and friendship to water and a sense of belonging, we usually find our satiation solutions through external means.
 As a matter of habit, it’s not long before we find ourselves wrapped up in the idea of value judgment based on the concept of “supply and demand,” where the more scarce something is, the more valuable it becomes, especially when there’s increasing demand for it.

 In a nutshell, a thought process like that can be summarized as a “lacking mentality” in which we are all driven to satiate our needs for fear of lacking something.
 It’s much the same mental state as chemically dependent persons who are always seeking their next “fix.”
 But what if I told you it was possible to be spiritually satiated and genuinely happy, without the use of external means?
-That and more is possible, with gratitude.
+That and more is possible, when you improve your gratitude.

 How gratitude affects your health, and ultimately, your well-being, is a genuinely subjective experience.
-From feelings of greater joy, enthusiasm, determination, and focus, to an increase in overall optimism and positive emotions, gratitude enables you to realize how truly blessed you are.
+From feelings of greater joy, enthusiasm, determination, and focus, lesser aches and pains to an improve in overall optimism and positive emotions, gratitude enables you to realize how truly blessed you are.

 But how does gratitude affect your health, you may ask?
-In a study done in the Personality and Individual Differences Journal, 962 Swiss adults, ranging in age from 19 to 82 years old, were tested on whether inherent gratitude is able to predict physical health in adults, and if so, whether this correlation occurs because grateful individuals already lead healthier lives, either emotionally or physically.
+In a study done in the Personality and Individual Differences Journal, 962 Swiss adults who were study participants , ranging in age from 19 to 82 years old, were tested on whether inherent gratitude is able to predict physical health in adults, and if so, whether this correlation occurs because grateful individuals already lead healthier lives, either emotionally or physically.
 It was found that an existing disposition of gratitude correlated well with individually reported physical health.
 This link was illustrated by better psychological health, healthy activities, and willingness to seek help for health concerns.
-Although the findings suggested that the benefits were more strongly correlated with the older participants, it illustrates the fact that gratitude has a strong causality with getting sick less often and feeling better about one’s life as a whole.
+Although the findings suggested that the benefits were more strongly correlated with the older participants, it illustrates the fact that gratitude has a strong causality with getting sick less often,sleep better and feeling better about one’s life as a whole.

 In another study of athletes who were directed toward gratitude by their coaches, it was found that athletes with higher levels of gratitude increased their self-esteem overtime when they had higher effective trust in their coaches.
 This meant that they had more energy, enthusiasm, determination, and focus on their sport, as well as better resilience during trying times.